nmoutinho/stereo_calib_lib/README.md

 	- right_cam_cy: right image principal point y
 	- right_cam_fx: right image focal length x
 	- right_cam_fy: right image focal length y

+## Single image rectification

+If for some reason you need to rectify your images and remove the radial distortion before applying them to the stereo_calib_lib, you can use the imagesBase class, as shown in the follwing example.

 ## Example